sairaawahid/SentiMuse/README.md

 We built this together with care, empathy, and love for emotionally intelligent technology ✨

-If you use or adapt this app, please credit the author by linking to the original GitHub repository:
+If you use or adapt this app, please credit the developer(s) by linking to the original GitHub repository:
 🔗 https://github.com/sairaawahid/SentiMuse

 ---